Benefits Of Pre And Post Workout Stretchings

 INCREASES FLEXIBILITY AND RANGE OF MOTION

 Flexibility decreases as you get older but you can regain and maintain it by doing proper stretching.
-If you make stretching a part of your exercise routine, your various tasks of daily living like lifting anything up from the floor or bending to tie your shoes, etc. becomes much easier and less tiring.
+If you make stretching a part of your exercise routine, your various tasks of daily living like lifting anything from the floor or bending to tie your shoes, etc. become much easier and less tiring.

 BETTER POSTURE

-Chronically tense and tight muscle contribute to poor posture which in turn not only diminishes our ADLs but also the functioning of our internal organs.
+Chronically tense and tight muscles contribute to poor posture which in turn not only diminishes our ADLs but also the functioning of our internal organs.
 Stretching will keep our body in better alignment, can minimize discomfort and reduces pain.

 RELAXATION AND STRESS RELIEF

 Stretching, if done properly, relaxes tense and tight muscles that often accompany stress.
-The feeling of relaxation brings a sense of well being and relief from tension.
+The feeling of relaxation brings a sense of well-being and relief from tension.

 ENHANCE CO-ORDINATION